MINNESOTA RACQUETBALL ASSOCIATION BOARD OF DIRECTORS ELECTION

 This volunteer job is your opportunity to use your leadership skills and racquetball experience to make a long lasting positive impact on the opportunities and challenges our sport has to offer.
 Serving on the MRA board of directors is rewarding in many ways including setting the direction and policy for racquetball in Minnesota, creating opportunities for juniors and adults to learn and become passionate about this sport, and to play a significant role to ensure racquetball’s future successes and growth.
 It’s imperative that as racquetball evolves in Minnesota that the board of directors evolves as well.
 New directors that bring new ideas and diverse perspectives to the board is important to this corporation to keep it fresh and exciting for the entire racquetball community; whether a beginner or advanced player, a tournament player or recreational player.
-Everyone that picks up a racquetball racquet in Minnesota needs to be represented on this board and you can make a difference in that.
 Application Process

-Application submissions end Monday February 4th at midnight.
-On or before February 10th the MRA election committee will review and approve the list of applicants and make notifications to all applicants of their acceptance to be on the ballot.
-The election will be administered using R2sports, so all active USAR/MRA members residing in Minnesota will receive an email ballot around February 18th.
-The election voting will take place through March 4th at midnight.
+Application submissions end Monday February 27th at 11:59 pm.
+The MRA election committee will review and approve the list of applicants and make notifications to all applicants of their acceptance to be on the ballot.
+The election will be administered using R2sports, so all active USAR/MRA members residing in Minnesota will receive an email ballot the first week of March and voting will be open for two weeks.
 Following the election certification by the MRA board of directors, notification of the election results will be posted on the MRA website and emailed out to the membership.
-If you have any questions, feel free to contact Mike Kiedrowski, MRA Election Committee Chair at 651-214-6079 or email@example.com.
+If you have any questions, feel free to contact Mike Kiedrowski, MRA Election Committee Chair at 651-214-6079 or firstname.lastname@example.org.